Home / People / Vini Cowden

 more less

-Davinia is a Partner in the Energy & Climate Change Team at CMS.
-She has over 18 years‘ experience of advising on complex high value projects and has been with the firm for 20 years.
-She acts for public and private sector clients (including investors, funders and contractors) across a broad range of sectors using various delivery models.
-Davinia has experience of advising on both non-contentious and contentious matters.
-She has also recently completed an 18-month secondment to SP Energy Networks where she worked primarily on electricity regulation and matters relating to the RIIO-2 price control review.
+Vini is a Partner in the Energy & Climate Change Team at CMS, based in Aberdeen.
+She has over 20 years‘ experience of advising on complex high value projects and acts for public and private sector clients (including investors, funders and contractors) across a broad range of sectors using various delivery models.
+Vini has experience of advising on both non-contentious and contentious matters and was seconded for 18-months to SP Energy Networks where she worked primarily on electricity regulation and matters relating to the RIIO-2 price control review.
+Vini is dual qualified which allows her to practice in Scotland and England and Wales.

 With more than 450 energy and climate change lawyers, including over 100 partners, the CMS Energy and Climate Change practice is one of the largest of its kind in the world.
 Led from its centres of excellence such as London and Aberdeen, the practice works across 75 offices globally.
 Building on 40 years of experience advising on power, oil & gas and renewables through to energy disputes, emerging areas and Energy Transition, CMS is uniquely placed to ensure clients receive advice best suited to their commercial needs and to our collective future.